smokingpun/smokingpun.github.io/_posts/2014-08-11-Redesigning-Vimcasts-Did-It-Work.md

 ####The site speed increased
 The average page load time decreased from 7.65secs to 3.68secs.

-####Thoughts
+####My thoughts
 The data is encouraging: there has been a measurable increase in engagement with the website on all devices.
 There is still room for improvement though.
 There is too little prioritisation of content on the homepage, meaning that some visitors are unsure what action to take.
 Also, are there other factors that could explain these results?

 I considered whether people were confused by the new website and clicking through to find what they wanted.
 I also considered whether visitors landed on the homepage rather than the deprioritised archive page and clicking through a few levels to find relevant content.
-However, these suggestions are not convincing.
+However, these suggestions are a bit pessimistic.
 To continue moving through a site people usually need to have faith that they'll find the information they need.
 Confused visitors tend to leave.
 We also actually saw a decrease in the number of visitors landing on the hompepage (28.85% to 23.55%) – more visitors were landing directly on screencast or article pages and then moving around the site.

-###Increase traffic through a broader social media strategy
+###Goal 2.
+Increase traffic through a broader social media strategy

 What we did: